Objectives of the SARF

 STATEMENT OF OBJECTIVES

 To meet the overall objectives, and to facilitate the structure of the plan, the four strategic clusters shown in Table 1 have been identified.
-Within each cluster a number of strategic focus areas have been identified which form the basis of the development of activity plans, endorsed and supported by the relevant Council functional committees and, ultimately by Council.
+Within each cluster a number of strategic focus areas have been identified which form the basis of the development of activity plans, supported by the relevant Council functional committees and, ultimately by Council.
 The development of these plans will give rise to resource requirements which in turn will translate into budgetary requirements.
 Clearly there may a need for moderation / revision of the plans from time to time to match the resources of SARF.

 Table 1 Strategic clusters and focus areas